Madhav-Malhotra/ML-parameter-encryption/README.md

 Models can easily be converted between these two formats.
 Still, the **Module-based usage section is ideal for beginners** since it shows how to apply the core encryption functions to the common `torch.nn.Module` format.

+[See this Kaggle notebook for a demo](https://www.kaggle.com/code/madhavmalhotra/advparams-parameter-encryption/notebook) of the AdvParam algorithm.